darsain/imagesloaded/README.md

 Type: `Integer`
 Default: `10000`

-Maximum time in milliseconds in which images have to load, otherwise ImagesLoaded will consider them as broken, and will terminate the determination process.
+Maximum time in milliseconds in which images have to load, otherwise they will be marked as broken.

 Timer starts on ImagesLoaded object creation, i.e. when you call